Greetings, Pansophia Families,

 - Elementary Walkers: We do not recommend students younger than fourth grade walk home by themselves, but understand that younger students walk home with older siblings.
 In the case that your child is a walker, they will be connected with their siblings and released from the building.
 Please communicate with your child’s teacher and the front office if your child(ren) are walkers.

 - Elementary/Secondary BATA: Some students ride the BATA bus home.
 BATA picks up at Pansophia Academy daily.
 Elementary students that ride BATA will be escorted to the BATA bus using the west entrance by the playground.
-BATA picks up on Hudson Street.
+BATA picks up on Morse Street.
 Secondary students independently exit the building to board BATA.

 - Secondary Students: Secondary students are independently released to their rides.